 - George Bernard Shaw (1856- 1950) Mrs. Warrant’s Profession

 - William Butler Yeats (1865- 1939) The Land of Heart’s Desire

-Let’s know more about the life, thoughts and works of some major representatives of this age:
+Let’s know more about the lives, thoughts and works of some major representatives of this age:

 D. H. Lawrence

-David Herber Lawrence was born in 1885 at a mining village which lies in Nottinghamshire.
+David Herber Lawrence was born in 1885 in a mining village which lies in Nottinghamshire.
 He was reared by parents who belonged to different classes and saw a silent conflict of views.
-His father was a man who acquired little education and led his life as a coal-miner.
-On the other hand, his mother was educated and had experience of working as a teacher.
-She used to think that she her marriage is beneath her and had a strong desire to provide education to her sons so they can stay away from the tough life of the coal miners.
+His father was a man who acquired little education and led his life as a coal miner.
+On the other hand, his mother was educated and had experience working as a teacher.
+She used to think that she her marriage was beneath her and had a strong desire to provide education to her sons so they could stay away from the tough life of the coal miners.

-His personal life had a great impact on this literary works.
+His personal life had a great impact on this literary work.
 It can be read in his masterpiece “Sons and Lovers” as well.
-In that he has portrayed the consistent conflict between strong willed, up-climbing mother and coarse, energetic, earthy but often drunken father.
-“Sons and Lovers” is considered as an autobiographical novel.
+In that, he has portrayed the consistent conflict between a strong strong-willed, up-climbing mother and a coarse, energetic, earthy but often drunken father.
+“Sons and Lovers” is considered an autobiographical novel.